ppy/osu-wiki/wiki/Tournaments/OTR/2026/en.md

 11. All players and staff must be treated with respect.
 Instructions from referees and tournament managers are to be followed.
 Decisions labelled as final are not to be objected.
 12. Multiplayer chatrooms are subject to the [osu! community rules](/wiki/Rules).
 All chat rules apply to the multiplayer chatrooms where the matches take place.
     - Breaking the chat rules may result in a silence.
 Silenced players cannot participate in multiplayer matches and must be exchanged for the duration of the punishment.
-13. Multi-accounting, account sharing, cheating, and any other form of rule-breaking are strictly prohibited.
+13. Multi-accounting, account sharing, cheating and any other form of rule-breaking are strictly prohibited.
 14. If a player's osu! account becomes restricted during the tournament due to rule-breaking, the tournament managers reserve the right to disqualify the entire team and replay the bracket history as appropriate for the current stage.
 15. Penalties for violating the tournament rules include, but are not limited to:
     - Exclusion of specific players or teams for one beatmap.